 Photos By Gail

-Paying attention all the time is an interesting way to go through the day, but you never know what you might find lurking inside of a derelict Fire Alarm Box.
+Paying attention all the time is an interesting way to go through the day, because you never know what you might find lurking inside of a derelict Fire Alarm Box.
 This painted plaster cast of a smiling face and fists is the work of street artist Gregos, who really gets around.
 You can see additional examples of Gregos‘ artworks, which were also spotted by me in downtown Manhattan, at This Link!

 Photographed on the Southwest Corner of 18th Street and 6th Avenue (Across the Street from the Container Store) in Manhattan.
 (Note: The Artwork has since beenĀ removed)